 Products supplied to us and work done by subcontractors can expose us to risks that could adversely affect our business.
-We rely on subcontractors to perform the actual property development, including the construction of our single-family rental homes, and in many cases, to select and obtain concrete, asphalt, and other materials.
+We rely on subcontractors to perform the property development, including the construction of our single-family rental homes, and in many cases, to select and obtain building materials.
 Subcontractors may use improper construction processes or defective materials.
 Defective products can result in the need to perform extensive repairs.
 The cost of complying with our warranty obligations may be significant if we are unable to recover the cost of repairs from subcontractors, materials suppliers and insurers.